lucidsoftware/relate/docs/retrieving-data.md

 sql"""DELETE FROM planets WHERE name="Alderaan"""".execute
 {% endhighlight %}

 However, when you execute a query, you usually want to interact with the result in some way in Scala.
-To do this in Relate, do this by defining a parser and passing it to one of many methods that will parse rows into the specified data structure (`List`, `Map`, etc.).
+In Relate, you do this by defining a parser and passing it to one of many methods that will parse rows into the specified data structure (`List`, `Map`, etc.).
 In the following sections, we'll show how to define parsers and how to use them.

 ## Defining a Parser

-Parsers are nothing more than functions that take a [`SqlResult`]({{site.baseurl}}/api/1.13.0/index.html#com.lucidchart.open.relate.SqlResult) representing a row of data and return the desired result. `SqlResult`s have many methods that allow you to extract a column as an instance particular type.
+Parsers are nothing more than functions that take a [`SqlRow`]({{site.baseurl}}/api/2.0.1/index.html#com.lucidchart.relate.SqlRow) representing a row of data and return the desired result. `SqlRow`s have many methods that allow you to extract a column as an instance of a particular type.
 Here's an example:

 {% highlight scala %}
-import com.lucidchart.open.relate.SqlResult
+import com.lucidchart.relate.SqlRow

 object Color extends Enumeration {
   val Green = Value(0)